squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/WindowsActiveDirectory.rst

 This wiki page covers setup of a Squid proxy which will seamlessly integrate with Active Directory using Kerberos, NTLM and basic authentication for clients not authenticated via Kerberos or NTLM.

+ . /!\ This configuration example appears to have been written for an Ubuntu installation and incompletely munged for someones idea of general use.
+File paths and account user/group names will depend on your operatig system.

 If you are running Debian or would like more verbose instructions including access groups [[http://wiki.bitbinary.com/index.php/Active_Directory_Integrated_Squid_Proxy|this link|target="_blank"]] may be of interest.

 === Example Environment ===